tpierrain/hexagonalThis/Readme.md

         var hexagon = new Hexagon(trainDataService, bookingReferenceService);

         // 3.
 Instantiate the "I need to enter/ask" adapter which needs
-        //    a IReserveSeats port instance as a constructor argument var reserveSeatsAdapter = new ReserveSeatsRestAdapter(hexagon);
+        //    a IReserveSeats port instance as its constructor argument var reserveSeatsAdapter = new ReserveSeatsRestAdapter(hexagon);

         // All your application keeps is a reference to the "I need to enter/ask" ADAPTER(S) (here registered as singleton within the ASP.NET container)